 With in-person events held outdoors at Yulman Stadium this year, comfortable, breathable, lightweight fabrics and sensible footwear will be key to a successful Commencement experience.

 Grad Fest gives all graduating students the opportunity to get everything you will need for graduation, including cap & gown, Tulane Ring, graduation announcements, diploma frame, and more.
-Grad Fest is typically held each year in March.
+For more information on ordering visit the Grad Fest website.

-The University Commencement Ceremony honors graduating students from all of the university's schools and colleges.
+The Unified Commencement Ceremony honors the graduating students from all of the university's schools and colleges.
 It features the pomp and circumstance expected of a traditional commencement celebration with a New Orleans twist.
-At this ceremony, expect to see the procession of graduates and faculty, the conferral of degrees and hear live jazz.
+At this virtual ceremony, expect to see keynote addresses, conferral of degrees and special musical guests.

 If you have chosen to withhold your directory information from disclosure by selecting the confidentiality box in your Gibson account, you will not appear in the newspaper listings of graduates or any other external report on Tulane Commencement.
 This confidentiality flag can be updated through Gibson Online.